-One prerequisite that most trade apprentices need is the White Card Construction Induction (Work Safely in the Construction Industry), or White Card for short.
+One prerequisite that most trade apprentices need is the White Card Construction Induction (Prepare to Work Safely in the Construction Industry), or White Card for short.

 One of the basic requirements for being employed as a first-year apprentice is that you hold a valid white Card.
 You must be aged over 14 to complete the course and it can be completed 100% online.

 Apprentices need to do this course (the online White Card Course) so that they meet WHS regulatory authority requirements for WHS induction in their Australian state or territory.
 Competency must be achieved before access is granted to any building and construction work site.

 This unit of competency (CPCCWHS1001) specifies the outcomes required to undertake Workplace Health and Safety (WHS) induction training within the construction industry.
 It requires the ability to demonstrate personal awareness of WHS legislative requirements, and the basic principles of risk management and prevention of injury and illness in the construction industry.

 Allens Training (RTO 90909), one of Australia’s largest private training companies, offers the White Card course online for the price of $69, payable only after you successfully complete the course.